NIT-Administrative-Systems/SysDev-agentless-SSO-examples/README.md

 ## Beyond Authentication
 WebSSO only gives you a netID.
 If you need directory information (e.g. name, email, staff/student/faculty status), you will need to use the [DirectorySearch service](https://apiserviceregistry.northwestern.edu).
 This beyond the scope of our humble demo repository.

+## Credits
+Special thanks goes to the McCormick IT group, who wrote the first agentless implementation that I'd seen.
+All of this is just copping off their code ;)